Jaygeepd/tripscribe/README.md

 ]
 ```

-`GET /journeys/{journeyId}/reviews` Return a list of reviews tied to the given journey
+`GET /trips/{tripId}/reviews` Return a list of reviews tied to the given trip

 Response